plotly/plotly.py/doc/python/webgl-vs-svg.md

 ### Arrays and Data Types Supported

-The following types of array objects in Python are supported:
+The following types of objects in Python are supported for improved performance:

 - Numpy `numpy.ndarray` objects.
 - Pandas Index, `pandas.Index`, or Series, `pandas.Series`, objects.